subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-Look-Like.md

 {% endhighlight %}

 {% highlight text %}
 ## Year  Album                          Artist
 ## 1966	 Pet Sounds	                    The Beach Boys
 ## 1959	 Kind of Blue	                  Miles Davis
-## 1973	 Innervisions	                Stevie Wonder
+## 1973	 Inner visions	                Stevie Wonder
 ## 1973	 The Dark Side of the Moon	    Pink Floyd
 ## 1965	 A Love Supreme	                John Coltrane
 ## 1978	 Here, My Dear	                Marvin Gaye
 ## 1977	 The Stranger	                  Billy Joel
 ## 1970	 Close to You	                  Carpenters
 ## 1967	 Something Else by The Kinks	  The Kinks
 ## 1979	 The Wall	                      Pink Floyd
 {% endhighlight %}